miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

 Yeti Table will update itself based on these property names, e.g if a `firstName` property of an object changes, Yeti Table might need to re-sort or re-filter the rows.
-NOTE: If the property is a nested property (one that contains periods), the table will not be updated when this property changes.
-This is due to @each only supporting one level of properties.
+NOTE: If the property is a nested property (one that contains periods), the table will not be updated when this nested property changes.
+This is due to `@each` only supporting one level of properties.

 Afterwards, we just need to define our table body.
 If you use `<table.body/>` in the blockless form,